 - Staplyton Holding Pens – Rossmans Road

-If the stray looks sick or injured, contact the RSPCA before the Council on 1300 264 625.
+If the stray looks sick or injured, contact the RSPCA before you call the Council – 1300 264 625

 Check the ‘Gold Coast Lost and Found’ Facebook page.
-People missing pets will have reported them on this page so you should be able to locate the owner quickly.
-If you cannot find the pet you’ve found listed as missing, take a picture of the animal and post it up on the page to alert the owner that you have found the animal.
-Remember this page is Lost AND FOUND.
+People missing pets often list them as missing on this page so you may be able to locate the owner quickly.
+You can also put up a post to say you have found the animal and the owner may contact you.

-WHY IT IS DIFFICULT FOR US TO KEEP STRAY ANIMALS
+WHY IT IS DIFFICULT FOR VETS TO HOUSE STRAY ANIMALS

-1. DISEASE – Unvaccinated, stray animals could be harbouring disease (e.g. Kennel Cough) which could be spread to patients in hospital.
-We have a duty of care to keep our clients pets in a safe environment.
+Unvaccinated, stray animals could be harbouring disease like Kennel Cough which could be spread to sick patients in a veterinary hospital.
+They could also bring in fleas and other parasites.